FDA-approved study explores utility of fat-derived stem cells

 “As we work with the FDA, our goal is to develop and refine a therapy that might one day be regulated and commonly practiced in the United States because of the evidence we gather as part of this trial,” said David Pearce, Ph.D., executive vice president of Sanford Research.

 To be eligible for this clinical trial, participants must be 30-75 years old and have a small or partial thickness rotator cuff tear.
-For more information, call (877) 652-1839.
+More information, or call (877) 652-1839.

 About Sanford Health